-- natural state by Revegetation so as not to increase the Cleared Area in the Shoreland Buffer Zone.
-Best Management Practices to control erosion and stormwater runoff from the new Impervious Surface are required. - c.
+- a.
+A maximum of one (1) Boat House per tax lot is allowed in the Shoreland Buffer Zone. - b.
+When clearing area and creating Impervious Surface during construction: - i.
+Stumps of any trees cut during the construction of the Boat House shall be left in the ground; - ii.
+Branches of any trees cut shall be chipped and distributed on area disturbed during construction; - iii.
+Provisions for adequate control of stormwater runoff shall be made. - b.
+When a new or expanded Boat House is permitted on a developed lot with existing Cleared Area in the Shoreland Buffer Zone, Mitigation shall be required to compensate for the increased Impervious Surface and Cleared Area created by the Boat House project as per §8.4(G).
+The DRB shall require the applicant to return portions of the existing Cleared Area, of a size greater than or equal to the increase in Cleared Area, to a natural state by Revegetation determined per site so as not to increase the Cleared Area in the Shoreland Buffer Zone.
+Other erosion and stormwater runoff controls may be required. - c.
 Boat House applications shall include a site map of the parcel showing (i) the existing development on the parcel including Access Footpaths, (ii) the existing elevation contours and existing Cleared Area, (iii) the location of the proposed Boathouse, and (iv) the location of any proposed new Cleared Area, Access Footpath from the Boathouse to the Lake, and new Access Footpath to the Boat House.
 The application will also include the floor plan of the proposed structure including locations of exterior doors and elevation(s) showing how the height of the structure is measured. - d.
 A new Boat House - i.
 Shall be used only for the storage of boats and related items. - ii.
-A new Boat House sShall be constructed at least 25' behind the Mean Water Level.
-The provision §8.4(B) regarding construction on Steep Slopes must be complied with. behind the Natural Berm, if it exists.
-Where there is no Natural Berm, the following applies:
+Shall be constructed at least 25' behind the Mean Water Level.
+The provision §8.4(B) regarding construction on steep Slopes must be complied with. - iii.
+Shall not have plumbing. - iv.
+Shall not exceed 200 square feet of Floor Area. - v.
+Shall not exceed 15 feet in height. - vi.
+Shall not include any decks (including roof decks), porches or other similar appendages. - e.
+Any reconstructed, modified, expanded, or relocated Boat House - i.
+Shall maintain its existing boat storage function.